The Aircraft Carrier Rock Climbing

 Take US Highway 24 south from I-70.
 Drive south through Minturn and up and over Battle Mountain.
 After about five miles of driving uphill, you will reach the top of Battle Mountain.
 After this, you will descend for about two miles before going over a large bridge.
 This is the Red Cliff bridge.
 Continue over the bridge and down the hill.
 At the bottom of the hill is the parking on the right for the Kluttergarden.
 Continue past this parking lot for about two miles before taking a right onto Homestake Road.
 Homestake Road is a dirt road and appears right before some switchbacks.
 Once you make a right on Homestake Road, continue down the road until you cross a bridge.
 Immediately after the bridge park on your right in a small two car pullout.
 Park here.

 16 Total Climbing Routes

-Browse More Classics in The Aircraft Carrier
+Browse More Rock Climbing Classics in The Aircraft Carrier

 Featured Route For The Aircraft Carrier